karlrissland/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     - Command prompt.

          i.
-On Windows, you will be using Bash on Ubuntu on Windows, hereon referred to as WSL.
+On Windows, you will be using PowerShell.

          ii.
 On Mac, all instructions should be executed using bash in Terminal.